dynamic/silverstripe-site-tools/README.md

 ## Upgrading from version 4

 SilverStripe Site Tools 5.0 is compatible with SilverStripe 6.
-Key changes:
+Key changes from v4.x:

 - Updated to SilverStripe CMS 6
 - Requires PHP 8.1 or higher
-- Updated all major dependencies to their SS6-compatible versions
+- All major dependencies updated to SS6-compatible versions

-## Upgrading from version 3

-Version 4 dropped `gorriecoe/silverstripe-linkfield` usage in favor of `silverstripe/linkfield`.
+See the [SilverStripe 6 Upgrade Guide](https://docs.silverstripe.org/en/6/upgrading/) for comprehensive upgrade information.

 ## Maintainers
  *  [Dynamic](http://www.dynamicagency.com) (<dev@dynamicagency.com>)